 - The United Nations Treaty on the Prohibition of Nuclear Weapons

 Our vital treaty, very clear and easy to read.
 Only several pages long, in which it clearly states it is against international law to support the development or possession of nuclear weapons in any way.
 Article One of the TPNW clearly prohibits assisting, encouraging or inducing “in any way, by anyone” engaged in any activity concerning making or keeping nuclear weapons, and/or receiving such assistance.

 The leading supportive organization for the TPNW and all its goals:

 The International Campaign to Abolish Nuclear Weapons winner of the 2017 Nobel Peace Prize for its support from around the world for the TPNW,.
 There is a huge volume of resources and links for most information you’ll need for data and campaigns.

 World Beyond War

-Another source of excellent anti nuclear work, and anti war work in general.
+Another source of excellent anti-nuclear work, and anti-war work in general.
 Many useful and informative links.
-They also have had success with a divestment campaign in Charlotte.
+They also have had success with a divestment campaign in Charlottsville, VA.